converged-computing/playground/docs/config.md

 ## User Settings

 By defaults, settings are stored in `settings.yml' in the main playground install directory.
-To create your own copy to customize (and take precendence over the default) you can do:
+To create your own copy to customize (and take precedence over the default) you can do:

 ```bash